Australia can become a renewable energy superpower.

 - The distribution of energy intensive production

-Those nations that (1) have competitive advantages, like Australia, and (2) take the current, time-limited opportunity to invest in renewable energy, will be the global industrial powerhouses of the future: the renewable energy superpowers.
+Those nations that (1) have competitive advantages, as does Australia, and (2) take the current, time-limited opportunity to invest in renewable energy, will be the global industrial powerhouses of the future: the renewable energy superpowers.

 Australia is well placed to become a Superpower in the renewable energy era.

-Australia certainly has abundant, low-cost, clean energy.
-The energy that could be gained only from Australia’s readily accessible solar and wind energy resources is far greater than the energy that could be gained from our vast deposits of coal, uranium, gas and oil.
-(Report, p 48)
+Australia has abundant, low-cost, clean energy.
+The energy that could be gained just from our readily accessible solar and wind resources, is far greater than the energy that could be gained from our vast deposits of coal, uranium, gas and oil.
+(Report, page 48)

 There are three major opportunities that Australia could grasp.